jmachkar/EC530_finalproject/README.md

 The messages will be displayed in order of their sent time, and the username of the person who sent the message will show up above the message bubble.

-The user can send messages by typing in the textare and by clicking the enter key or by clicking on the arrow button on the bottom right of the screen.
+The user can send messages by typing in the textarea and by clicking the enter key or by clicking on the arrow button on the bottom right of the screen.

 A new chat can be created by clicking on the plus button by "Chats" on the top left of the screen.
 This will open a draggable form on the same window prompting the user for a group name and the username of the participants they would like to add to the chat seperated by white spaces.